EnzoSeason/study-notes/design-pattern/SOLID.md

 - Dependency Injection
 - Programming based on interfaces rather than implementation
 - most of the design patterns (for example, decoration, strategy, template, chain of responsibility, state)

+## Liskov Substitution Principle

+If **S is a subtype of T**, then **objects of type T may be replaced with objects of type S**, without breaking the program.

+When we create a subclass, we should not change the **input, output, exception, and any other config** indictated by the parent class.
+It makes sure the instance of subclass can replace that of the parent class without problems.
+In fact, this relationship can be replace by that of **interface and implemented class**.

+To check whether this rule is followed, we can **use the unit tests of the parent class to test to subclass**.